-Our inventories have increased from \$35.6 million as of December 31, 2020 to \$81.4 million as of December 31, 2021.
+Our inventories have increased from \$35.6 million as of December 31, 2020 to \$81.4 million as of December 31, 2021, and further to \$110.7 million as of March 31, 2022.
 Our annual inventory turnover days for our own inventory were 53 days in 2020 and 65 days in 2021.
+Our inventory turnover day for the three months ended March 31, 2022 was 90 days.
 Our inventory turnover days for a given period are equal to average balances of inventories calculated from the beginning and ending balances of the period divided by cost of revenues during the period and then multiplied by the number of days during the period.
-The increase in inventory turnover days in 2021 was primarily attributable to the increase in cost of revenues as ocean freight costs surged in 2021, the increase in the balance of inventories as we continued to increase our own inventory for our 1P sales and an increased inventory backlog.
+The increase in inventory turnover days in 2021 was primarily attributable to the increase in cost of revenues as ocean freight costs surged in 2021, the increase in inventory turnover days in the three months ended March 31, 2022 was primarily attributable to the continued increase in ocean freight costs due to COVID-19 induced travel restrictions which substantially reduced global air freight capacities and led to shortages in global ocean freight costs has contributed to an increase in our inventories.
+The increase in shipping costs also caused us to adjust our product prices upward, which may have affected consumer demand and lengthened the inventory turnover days.
+We believe ocean freight costs will continue to increase in 2022 as the uncertainty regarding the impacts of the COVID-19 pandemic remains, and there is risk that we may not be able to pass the cost increases entirely to customers, in which case, our margins may be adversely affected.